dkz2r/latex-novice-academic-publishing/episodes/01-introduction.md

 ---
-title: "Introduction to LaTeX and Overleaf"
+title: "Introduction to the LaTeX Workflow"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can I write and render a LaTeX document?
+- What do I need to do to write and edit a LaTeX document?
-- How can I use Overleaf to write and render a LaTeX document?
+- How can I render a LaTeX document?

 ::::::::::::::::::::::::::::::::::::::::::::::::